 Being a Surrogate Mother (becoming impregnated with someone else’s baby, going to doctor’s appointments, time off from work, giving birth, sometimes having a C-Section, medical after-care, then releasing the infant to the paying parents) has a going rate!
 Yes, there are wage calculations for the work of creating a human!

-As someone who experienced “Morning Sickness”, or rather hyperemesis gravidarum (extreme, persistent nausea and vomiting during pregnancy) so severe that I had to be hospitalized and put on IV fluids, along with several other complications, the thought of assigning a dollar value to this physical sacrificing is shocking at best.
+The thought of assigning a dollar value to this physical, emotional, and spiritual sacrifice is shocking at best.
 But, here is a handy chart from one agency, West Coast Surrogacy.
 A summary of costs: Base Pay (Surrogacy and expenses) First-time $50,000; Experienced $60,000; Twins: ad $5,000; Triplets add $10,000; C-Section, add $3,000; compensation for lost wages-actual cost; additional medical problems-$10,000.
 Surrogate Mother Costs

 Many of us have realized along our own divorce journey, that while Attorney Minton educated us all on the economic impact of a wife and mother’s work, that somehow we didn’t really get the message.
 We thought it was “progress” to pressure women to have it all, all the time, and it is “for their own good” that they now work full-time outside of the home and full-time when they come home, and if a husband “helps out” in his spare time, then it’s oh so wonderful that he “helps”.
 Statistics showing the distribution amongst the sexes of hours spent on home and parenting labor hasn’t really changed!